RomainGratier/Black-box_Optimization_via_Deep_Generative-Exploratory_Networks/README.md

 ## Acknowledgments

-Special thanks the to writers of the paper available on arxiv : https://arxiv.org/pdf/1912.13464.pdf.
+Special thanks to the writers of the paper available on arxiv: https://arxiv.org/pdf/1912.13464.pdf.
 Their contribution motivates this project.

-An other special thanks the to writers of the paper available on arxiv ( https://arxiv.org/pdf/1901.02731.pdf ) and their github repository to allow us to use accurate Bayesian neural networks.
+Another special thanks to writers of the paper available on arxiv ( https://arxiv.org/pdf/1901.02731.pdf ) and their github repository to allow us to use accurate Bayesian neural networks.

-Bravo to the work done on https://github.com/dccastro/Morpho-MNIST that allows us to find an interesting dataset and established groundtruth measurements for our generated data
+Bravo to the work done on https://github.com/dccastro/Morpho-MNIST that allows us to find an interesting dataset and established ground-truth measurements for our generated data

-Bravo also to https://github.com/eriklindernoren/PyTorch-GAN to share the pytorch implementation of usefull GANs
+Bravo also to https://github.com/eriklindernoren/PyTorch-GAN to share the PyTorch implementation of useful GANs

 And Bravo to https://github.com/abdulfatir/gan-metrics-pytorch.git that implemented a great FID score for MNIST dataset